 Wrapping Up

-If you have a really specific project in mind, then maybe one of the other models is more suitable for you.
+If you have a specific project in mind, maybe one of the other models is more suitable.
 For example, if you intend to add an OLED display to your project, the ESP32 with built-in OLED will provide all you need in a small footprint.

 Thanks for reading.